-“Third-party cookies have always been terrible for privacy,” Lauren Wetzel, chief executive officer of InfoSum, said in this interview with Beet.TV contributor Rob Williams at the Beet Retreat Berkshires.
+“Third-party cookies have always been terrible for privacy,” Lauren Wetzel, CEO of InfoSum, said in a July interview with Beet.TV contributor Rob Williams at the Beet Retreat Berkshires.
 “I like that what Google did announce is that they’re going to make it about the consumer’s choice, which is important, and their ability to opt out.”

 Google’s decision to keep cookies in Chrome comes after multiple troubles as digital-advertising businesses and authorities objected to the plan and proposed replacements.
 A tracking, or third-party, cookie helps advertisers to target and retarget consumers as they visit different websites.